 Covered by forest from all sides, Orchha was founded by Rajput king Rudra Pratap Singh of the Bundela dynasty at the banks of river Betwa.
 (Raja Bir Singh Dev was his son, who ruled in Orchha and build a great palace at Datia).
 This place is a relatively small settlement, which hosts a wide range of monuments within the fort complex, temples of religious importance, and cenotaphs.

 Orchha Fort Complex

 When you move towards the main Orchha city from the fort passing through the granite bridge, the major attraction is Chaturbhuj Temple.
 This was built for King Rama, who was brought from Ayodhya to Orchha by the Queen herself.
 As per the local folk tales here, Queen prayed to Lord Rama and King to Lord Krishna.
-King challenged queen to get Lord Rama in Orchha when she refused to visit Vrindavan (Birthplace of Lord Krishna).
+King challenged the queen to get Lord Rama in Orchha when she refused to visit Vrindavan (the Birthplace of Lord Krishna).
 After that queen prayed in Ayodhya and made Lord Rama fulfill her wish.
-Two conditions put forward by the Rama, first, I will come only for day time to rule your Kingdom and second, where ever I sit once, I will not change my location.
+Two conditions were put forward by the Rama, first, I will come only for daytime to rule your Kingdom and second, where ever I sit once, I will not change my location.

 Facts that might amaze you